FEDEVEL/openrex-uboot-v2015.10/README.md

 # Update OpenRex uBoot
 Go to OpenRex board, interrupt uBoot booting process (press any key).
 Then write following command:

     run update_spi_uboot

 Note: if you would like to update SPI manually, you can use something like this:

     mw.b 0x10800000 0xFF 0x80000;tftp 0x10800000 imx6/u-boot-imx6q-openrex.imx;sf probe;sf erase 0x0 0x80000;sf write 0x10800000 0x400 0x80000

-# The files you may want to have a look at
+# Appendix
+Here is a list of files, where we usually do changes:

     include/configs/mx6openrex.h
     include/configs/mx6openrex_common.h
     board/fedevel/mx6openrex/mx6openrex.c